Cellense/infinario-marmalade-sdk/README.md

 * `responseBody` - the full HTTP response body received from the Infinario server.
 This can be used to check if the server correctly processed the sent request.
 * `userData` - a pointer to the custom data supplied to the method where response callback was assigned (in our case the method `update()`).

+Warning, although it is safe to call any method of the Infinario class instance which called the current callback, it is not safe to delete this instance.

 ###Empty Request Queue Callbacks

 In the previous callback, the last value of the `responseStatus` parameter highlights a useful feature of the Infinario SDK.
 In some cases, the Infinario class instance may be destroyed before all requests in the queue are processed.
 If this happens the callback functions for all the remaining requests are called within the Infinario class's destructor.